 The brief was simple: create an on-stand ‘engagement feature’ for a trade show.
 Something which would capture delegate interest, but would also encourage people to revisit the booth several times during the show.
 This wasn’t about giveaways or free coffee; it was about creating something interactive, a living artwork that captured the imagination of an international audience.

-Oh, and although it had to be participative, it shouldn’t be too complex or time consuming.
+Oh, and although it had to be participative, it shouldn’t be too complex or time-consuming.

 On Day 1, it’s a solid white structure.
 Then we started taking photographs.
-Capturing an informal portrait of every visitor to the booth, shot against white, took seconds.
-Images were then art-worked by a backstage team of designers and printed onto bespoke self-adhesive photo paper.
+Capturing an informal portrait of every visitor to the booth.
+Images were then artworked by a backstage team of designers and printed onto bespoke self-adhesive photo paper.

 Once completed, individual ‘visitor images’ populated the cells on the structure.
-Over the three days of the show, as we brought the artwork to life, supporting ‘shaped pieces’ of printed Perspex overlaid the images to create colour, texture and ‘shape’.
+Over the three days of the show, as we brought the artwork to life, supporting ‘shaped pieces’ of printed Perspex overlaid the images to create colour, texture and shape.

 People came back to the artwork throughout the show, both to find themselves and watch it grow.

 It’s a simple concept, and one we’ve been asked to develop and personalise for clients again and again – sometimes smaller, sometimes designed to represent a different shape, sometimes an integral part of a head office lobby.
 The art is populated by real people, so every variant is different and every installation is unique.